What is a tremor?

 Tremors can happen in your hands, head, or muscles that control your voice, back, belly, or legs

 A small amount of movement or mild shaking can be normal (for example, if you hold your hands out, they’ll shake a little)

 Older people may think tremors are just a part of aging, but they can be a sign of something serious and should be checked by a doctor

 Parkinson disease Parkinson Disease (PD) Parkinson disease is a brain disease that causes you to slowly lose control of your movements.
 It can cause shaking (tremors), stiff muscles, slow movements, and problems with your balance.... read more or a thyroid gland that's too active (hyperthyroidism Hyperthyroidism Your thyroid is a gland below the Adam’s apple in the front of your neck.
 Your thyroid releases thyroid hormones.
 The hormones control how fast your body’s chemical functions work (metabolic... read more ) can be the cause of some tremors

-Taking or stopping certain medicines, stopping drinking alcohol (alcohol withdrawal Withdrawal symptoms Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more ), or feeling stressed can cause tremors
+Taking or stopping certain medicines, stopping drinking alcohol (alcohol withdrawal Withdrawal symptoms Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more ), or feeling stressed can cause tremors

 Tremors can happen while you're moving or resting